-Every year during the holidays, I pick a couple of new recipes to try, along with our tried and true traditional treats.
+Every year during the holidays, I pick a couple of new recipes to make (especially chocolate covered truffles or bon bons!), to add to our family’s “tried and true” traditional Christmas treats.
 One of this year’s new recipes is Maple Cream Bon Bons.
 AMAZING!

-I enjoy making a variety of “homemade Christmas goodies”, which I then LOVE to give to my friends and neighbors.
-Inevitably I end up making a couple of different kinds of chocolate-dipped truffles (in this recipe it is called a “bon bon”).
+I enjoy making a variety of “homemade Christmas goodies”, which I LOVE to give to my friends and neighbors.
+Inevitably I end up making a couple kinds of chocolate-dipped truffles (in this recipe they are called “bon bons”).

-This past Christmas I found this delicious sounding recipe during a search online at Taste of Home.
-These bonbons were very easy to make (with only a few ingredients… a big plus!) and the maple flavor SHINES!
+This past Christmas I found this delicious sounding recipe for maple flavored bon bons during a search online at Taste of Home.
+These creamy, chocolate covered treats were very easy to make (with only a few ingredients… a big plus!) and the maple flavor SHINES!

 The recipe makes about 5 dozen, so there are plenty to take to work, give away as gifts, or plenty to save and stash away in the refrigerator for a late night craving…they are SO GOOD!

-Sure hope you give these a try… they’re so very good!
+Sure hope you give these little bites of yumminess a try… they’re very, very good!

 Recipe Source: http://www.tasteofhome.com/recipes/maple-cream-bonbons